opsdis/monitor-promdiscovery/README.md

 For a host to be detected, it must be a part of hostgroup(s) or servicegroup(s) that is defined in the configuration file.
 For a servicegroup(s) configuration all hosts that has at least on service in the configured servicegroup(s) will be added.
+> Servicegroups configuration is not supported for icinga2

 # Flow